opws/opws-dataset/README.md

 - botdetect (see http://captcha.com/captcha-examples.html) - when possible, the specific style in use is listed instead:
   - botdetect-vertigo

+#### response

+A space-separated token string of data the reset mechanism responds with (usually via email):

+- username: Your username on the site.
+- url: a URL (possibly linked) to the page to reset the password.
+- link: A link (without the URL visible) to reset the password.
+- token: A token that can be typed on a page (may also be part of a link/URL) to bring you to the reset screen.

+#### token.expires

+How long after issuance the reset token is valid for, as a human-abbreviated string ("24h" is common).

+#### token.login

+Whether the reset token works as login credentials.
+Valid values:

+- "before" (the token logs you in before resetting the password)
+- "after" (the token logs you in after resetting the password)
+- "no" (the token does not log you in)

 ### password.change

 The "change password" page for users on that site.